liam-m/primes.py/README.md

 ##Primes

-A list-like object that supports membership checking slicing for sequences of prime numbers
+A list-like object that automatically generates additional prime numbers as required.
+Supports membership testing and slicing for sequences of prime numbers

-### Example usage

 ```python
 >>> primes = Primes()